ViniciusTroyack/s_js-katas-4/README.md

 ![](project_id.png)

+# For Graders #

+For this assessment, students will submit their Gitlab Project ID #.
+To grade:

+1. If you haven't already, run `npm install --global git+https://github.com/jragard/kenzie-testing` to install the testing package.
+2. Run `kenzie-test katas4 -g <Project ID>`  The results will be displayed in your terminal.

 ### Part 1: Katas
 1. Write a function that returns an array with the cities in 'gotCitiesCSV'.
 Remember to also append the results to the page.
 2. Write a function that returns an array of words from the sentence in 'bestThing'.
 Remember to also append the results to the page.